-We detected three ECLEs in our EDR sample, which means that the errors on the resultant rate are dominated by the Poisson uncertainty on three detections, $N=3.0^{+2.9}_{-1.6}$.
-In order to account for the statistical uncertainties on the parameters used in the total visibility time calculation, we conducted a Monte Carlo simulation by repeating the visibility time calculation $500$ times and taking the peak of the resulting distribution of visibility times as the value used in the rate calculation.
+We detected three ECLEs in our EDR sample, which means that the errors on the resultant rate are dominated by, but do not entirely match, the Poisson uncertainty on three detections, $N_{\mathrm{ECLE}}=3.0^{+2.9}_{-1.6}$.
+In order to account for the statistical uncertainties on the parameters used in the total visibility-time calculation, we conducted a Monte Carlo simulation by repeating the visibility-time calculation $500$ times and taking the peak of the resulting distribution of visibility times as the value used in the rate calculation.
 The $1\sigma$ standard deviation of the distribution is then used as the error on the total visibility time.
-This results in a galaxy-normalized rate of \galrate.
+This results in a galaxy-normalised rate of \galrate.

-We add this rate to the galaxy-normalized rate vs. mass relation developed in \citet{callow_2024_rateextremecoronal, callow_2025_rateextremecoronal} at the mean stellar mass of EDR in Figure~\ref{fig:gal_rate_mass_rel}.
+We add this rate to the galaxy-normalised rate vs. mass relation developed by \citet{callow_2024_rateextremecoronal, callow_2025_rateextremecoronal} at the mean stellar mass of EDR in Figure~\ref{fig:gal_rate_mass_rel}.
 This rate is consistent with the relation calculated using the rates from SDSS Legacy and BOSS LOWZ.
 The values of the parameters of the fit change to $a=-0.7\pm0.3$ and $b=1.5^{+3.1}_{-3.5}$, with a reduced $\chi^2=0.14$.

-We caution that the $\chi^2$ distribution used to determine the power-law fit parameters and confidence region is a biased estimator due to the inclusion of Poisson uncertainties stemming from the small number of ECLEs per bin.
+We caution that the $\chi^2$ distribution used to determine the power-law fit parameters and confidence region is a biased estimator owing to the inclusion of Poisson uncertainties stemming from the small number of ECLEs per bin.
 Hence, the errors on the parameters and the confidence region are likely underestimated.
-However, we note that the shape of the power-law fit and the theoretical TDE rate versus mass relation are still qualitatively consistent.
+However, we note that the shape of the power-law fit and the theoretical TDE rate vs. mass relation are still qualitatively consistent.